-If you have more questions about a career in nursing, Nurse.com is an excellent resource.
-Some students interested in becoming nurses have questions about the difference between nurse practioners physicians assistants.
+Some students interested in becoming nurses have questions about the difference between nurse practioners and physician assistants.
 Click here for a comparision of the two fields.

 The courses listed below are those that undergraduates generally are required to complete prior to entering nursing school.

 As you plan your course of study, please note these important considerations:

 - All of your required courses must be taken for a letter grade, not on a Pass/No Pass (P/NP) basis.

 - Please note that some nursing schools will not accept AP credit.

 -Chem 1A/1AL, Chem 1B/1BL, Chem 1C/1CL (or Chem 2 equivalent)